-In other words, we are still considering a (preconditioned) normal equation, but with respect to the inner product induced by $T$. \end{remark} \begin{remark} When applying the CG method to equation \eqref{eq:normalPDE} we are minimizing the residual in the $T$-norm.
-Indeed,

-Thus, at each iteration CG on \eqref{eq:normalPDE} is minimizing the same quantity as GMRES on \eqref{eq:linearsystem} but in different Krylov subspaces and in different norms. \end{remark} \begin{remark} We have already pointed out that the choice of ideal preconditioner for the normal equation is not unique, and much larger than the choice of ideal preconditioner for the original linear system, due to the goal being orthogonality of $AP^{-1}$, with respect to the inner product induced $T$, rather than reducing $AP^{-1}$ to an identity.
-The same observation holds true also for the normal equation \eqref{eq:Tnormaleq}.
-Furthermore, once we have chosen a Riesz map $\tau$ any absolutely continuous measure with respect to the Lebesgue measure will induce another valid Riesz map.
-Therefore, varying the choice of the Riesz map $\tau$ the possible choices of ideal preconditioners for the normal equation become even richer. \end{remark} \begin{remark} It is worth noticing that $T$ is a dense matrix.
+Thus, at each iteration, CG on \eqref{eq:normalPDE} is minimizing the same quantity as GMRES on \eqref{eq:linearsystem}, but in a different Krylov subspace and a different norm. \end{remark} \begin{remark} We have already pointed out that the choice of ideal preconditioner for the normal equation is not unique, and is much larger than the choice of ideal preconditioner for the original linear system, due to the goal being orthogonality of $AP^{-1}$, with respect to the inner product induced $T$, rather than reducing $AP^{-1}$ to an identity.
+The same observation also holds for the normal equation \eqref{eq:normalPDE}.
+Furthermore, once we have chosen a Riesz map $\tau$ , any absolutely continuous measure with respect to the Lebesgue measure will induce another valid Riesz map.
+Therefore, varying the choice of the Riesz map $\tau$ , the possible choices of ideal preconditioners for the normal equation become even richer. \end{remark} \begin{remark} It is worth noticing that $T$ is a dense matrix.
 Hence, for an efficient implementation of the CGNR method, it is imperative to use a matrix-free implementation of $A^TTA$. \end{remark} \begin{remark} The appropriate choice of the Riesz map is problem dependent.
 It is worth noting that, in our discussion, the Riesz map was introduced to address the inconsistency between function spaces that arises in the formation of the normal equation.
 Consequently, within our framework, the Riesz map does not entirely define the preconditioner.
 The relationship between the selection of a Riesz map, an inner product, and a preconditioner has been examined in \cite{gunnel2014note}.
 In our context, the choice of the Riesz map $\tau$ determines the ``normal'' PDE associated with the normal equation \eqref{eq:normalPDE} and not every choice of $\tau$ is consistent with the function spaces involved in the formulation of the continuous problem, thus leading to meaningless ``normal'' PDEs.
 For example, the choice of the Riesz map induced by the $L^2$ inner product, even if formally can be associated with an anisotropic diffusion equation as ``normal'' PDE, will not be consistent with the function spaces of the continuous problem.
 Hence, we suggest choosing a consistent Riesz map $\tau$ and then computing the normal PDE as discussed in Example \ref{ex:H1InnerProduct}. \end{remark}